- This event has passed.

 The following panels and speakers are confirmed:

-Angela Val, President and CEO of Visit Philly
+Angela Val, President and CEO of Visit Philadelphia

 Development & Revitalization

-Sandra Dungee Glenn, Founding Partner, The Growth Collective
+Sandra Dungee Glenn, Founding Partner, The Growth Collective, “Philly Forward: Real Estate as a Portal to Equitable Growth for All”

-Alan Greenberger, Vice President of Real Estate & Facilities at Drexel University
+Alan Greenberger, Vice President of Real Estate & Facilities at Drexel University, “The Emergence of Philadelphia as a Center for Life Sciences”

 “Beyond Old City: Philly Arts Outside of Downtown”